Plates and silverware clinked onto stainless steel. Cold. Steam floated out into the space. Hot.

 “What are you getting at, then?”

 I closed my eyes.
-Those sounds came back and I used it to guide my focus.
-At least it drowned out the rain.
+Those sounds came back and I used them to guide my focus.
+At least they drowned out the rain.

 I lowered my head, my fingers running through my hair.
 Keeping that position, I opened my eyes again, lifting my gaze at D, mulling on how pathetic I had to be in order to fail at explaining my thoughts and feelings to a girl her age.

 D had raised a brow, fixing her hair as well.

 “Maybe I can venture a guess,” she said.
 “Let’s see, uh, I will admit that the tag does have a wild… energy to it, possibly even borderline manic, and since I will also admit that I used V as a base for the design, you feel that somehow says something about you as a person.”